syncfusion-content/windowsforms-docs/WindowsForms/MonthCalendarAdv/Event-Handling.md

 {% endhighlight  %}

-> Note: *  In Fig 1, 18th is identified as the current cell and the tooltip is displayed.
+N> *  In Fig 1, 18th is identified as the current cell and the tooltip is displayed.
 Also the background of the current cell is painted with LightSteelBlue.*  Edges of the 4th column cells (ColIndex=4), other than the current cell are set to "Raised" and hence shows a raised appearance. *  In Fig 2, user tries to query the cells outside the range, i.e inactive month dates and the respective tooltip is displayed.

 ![](CalendarDateTime_images/Overview_img174.jpeg)